astrogirlnim/GeneKnow/documentation/Report-Generation.md

 - **Phase 1: Module Setup and LLM Interface (Backend Foundation)**
   - Create the new `report_generator` directory under `geneknow_pipeline/nodes/` with core files: `model_interface.py` (for LLM detection/backends/fallback), `prompt_builder.py` (for assembling prompts from JSON), `formatter.py` (for Markdown output with glossary), and a main `report_generator.py` (entry point to replace `report_writer.process`).
-  - Implement LLM auto-detection: Check for Ollama (e.g., via API ping) or HuggingFace (e.g., if `transformers` is importable and models are available).
+  - Implement LLM auto-detection: Check for Ollama (e.g., via API ping).
 Default to fallback if none found, with a clear dev indicator in the output.
   - Add basic config handling (e.g., read from a `config.yaml` in the project root, with defaults for style="clinician", output_formats=["markdown"]).
   - Deliverable: Working module that can take sample JSON, detect LLM, and generate a basic templated report (non-LLM fallback) with a glossary stub.